| |

 Head leading to St Austell Bay.

-steps up the other side; steps gradually leading upwards, steep steps
+to a stream, steps up the other side; steps gradually leading

 |